wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 22.16 {#22-16}

-- `xivo-berofos` CLI and `bntools` package have been removed and are not supported anymore

-- Provd now uses Python 3.
+- `wazo-provd` now uses Python 3.
 The latest version of all plugins have been updated to use Python 3 as well.
 The default plugin repository has been changed from `http://provd.wazo.community/plugins/1/stable` (python 2) to `http://provd.wazo.community/plugins/2/stable` (python 3).
 This change should be automatic, but if you are using a custom URL it will need to be updated to one containing Python 3 compatible plugins.
+- `xivo-berofos` CLI and `bntools` package have been removed and are not supported anymore

 Consult the
 [22.16 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D22.16)